 Children and young people always have a right to be safe and protected.
-To comply with legislation and ensure a child safe environment, educators are provided with training and ongoing supervision to ensure they understand that child safety is everyone's responsibility.
+To comply with legislation and ensure a child safe environment, all educators, staff, volunteers and students are advised of current child protection law and understand any obligations under the law.
+Supervision is effective to ensure they understand that child safety is everyone's responsibility.

-Nominated Supervisors, Responsible persons, Coordinators, educators and other staff are mandatory reporters and must make reports if they suspect on reasonable grounds, a child is at risk of significant harm.
-All staff are provided with up-to-date training about child protection law and their obligations under this law and to ensure they are confident in following the reporting guidelines within NSW and adhere to our Child Protection Policy.
+All management (with direct contact of children or young person), educators and staff are mandatory reporters and have a legal obligation to make reports if they suspect on reasonable grounds, a child is at risk of significant harm.
+Neglecting these obligations could potentially be deemed a criminal offence.
+All staff are provided with up-to-date training about child protection law and their obligations under this law and to ensure they are confident in following the reporting guidelines within NSWand adhere to our Child Protection Policy.
+(Reg.
+84).
+Management will ensure training and development are provided for all educators, staff, and volunteers in child protection on an annual basis.